H.R.266 - Department of the Interior, Environment, and Related Agencies Appropriations Act, 2019116th Congress (2019-2020) |

 - permits tribes to return appropriated funds without diminishing the federal government's trust responsibilities, the government-to-government relationship with the tribe, or the tribe's ability to access future appropriations;

 - prohibits the use of BIE funds, other than funds provided for assistance to public schools, for the operation of elementary or secondary schools in Alaska;

 - limits the number of schools and the expansion of grade levels in individual schools in the BIE school system;

 - specifies the formula to be used to distribute indirect and administrative costs to certain tribes; and

 - prohibits funds provided by this bill from being used to establish satellite locations of schools in the Bureau school system as of September 1, 1996, with specified exceptions.

 The title provides appropriations for Departmental Offices, including

 - the Office of the Special Trustee for American Indians.

-The bill provides appropriations to Interior for Department-Wide Programs, including
+The title provides appropriations for Department-Wide Programs, including

 - Wildland Fire Management,